fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 "end-to-end" security guarantees.
 Both the end-to-end and hop-by-hop cryptographic transforms can utilize an authenticated encryption with associated data scheme or take advantage of future SRTP transforms with different properties.
-RTCP is encrypted hop-by-hop using an already-defined SRTCP cryptographic transform.
+RTCP is encrypted hop-by-hop using the same cryptographic transform used for hop-by-hop encryption of RTP.

 {mainmatter}